-- 16.2 The points for the CWWC Ranking lists will be awarded for competitions of 1-6 Stars with the system of awarding points as described in the Appendix D. - 16.3 In the occurrence of more categories of the same age and gender (e.g. Amateur Men & Pro Men), placements of advanced category are followed by the lower category.
-This rule applies only for 1 and 2 Star Events. - 16.4 All ranking lists are published on cablewakeboard.net. - 16.5 CWWC World Rankings will include all international 1-6 stars competitions and National Championships with the 6 best results for every rider in every age category, except U11.
-Foreign riders taking part at any Nationals or National competitions will not get the related Ranking points, and the IWWF Rules of Eligibility will be applied. - 16.6 CWWC National Rankings will include all national and international 1-6 stars competitions with the 6 best results for every rider in every age category. - 16.7 CWWC Rolling World and National Rankings are calculated for the period of last 12 months at any given date. - 16.8 The expiration dates of the event results are as follows:
+16.2 The points for the CWWC Ranking lists will be awarded for competitions of 1-6 sStars with the system of awarding points as described in the Appendix DE.

+- 16.3 In the occurrence of more categories of the same age and gender (e.g. Amateur Men & Pro Men), placements of advanced category are followed by the lower category.
+This rule applies only for 1 and 2 Startar Events.
+Rankings from Amateur Categories will not be included in the World Rankings. - 16.4 All ranking lists are published on cablewakeboard.net. - 16.5 CWWC World Rankings will include all international 1-6 stars competitions and National Championships with the 6 best results for every rider in every age category, except U11.
+Foreign riders taking part at any Nationals or National competitions will not get the related Ranking points, and the IWWF Rules of Eligibility will be applied. - 16.6 CWWC National Rankings will include all national and international 1-6 stars competitions with the 6 best results for every rider in every age category. - 16.7 CWWC Annual World and National Rankings are calculated for a calendar year (1 January till 31 December - 16.816.7 CWWC Rolling World and National Rankings are calculated for the period of last 12 months at any given date. - 16.916.8 The expiration dates of the event results are as follows: